BLCK-B/BLCK-B.github.io/content/post/spring-auth.md

                └── Credentials
 ```

-During a user login, **Authentication** is processed by an implementation of the interface **AuthenticationManager**, or in WebFlux, **ReactiveAuthenticationManager**.
-This code snippet shows how server-managed session implementation might work:
+During a user login, **Authentication** is processed by the interface **AuthenticationManager**, or in WebFlux, **ReactiveAuthenticationManager**.
+This code snippet shows how server-managed session might work:

 ```java
 @PostMapping("/login")